jburditt/tti/docker/README.md

+# UPDATE March 14, 2025

+This project has not been updated in 5 years.
+I had only partial success running the docker-compose, I would recommend using the subfolders in this docker folder to run the dockers individually i.e. api, db, and web.
+You can run the commands found in the .sh scripts.

+Below is the documentation from 2020:

 # Running with Docker Compose

 The following instructions provide details on how to deploy the project using Docker Compose.
 This method of deployment is intended for local development and demonstration purposes.
 It is **NOT** intended to support production level deployments where security, availability, resilience, and data integrity are important.